 Aside from the obvious benefit of trading crypto, this digital currency has many other advantages.
 It has the capacity to become a global form of payment, eliminating the need for central governance.
 This ultimately means that every country will have equal access to these tokens.
 Thereby making it easier and cheaper to conduct international financial transactions.

 Some cryptocurrency exchanges are also developing interest-bearing accounts that make this asset even more intriguing.
-Coinbase, BlockFi, and other popular exchanges now have interest-bearing tokens and debit card and credit card accounts that are conquerable to many money market and high yield savings interest rates.
-I have seen interest rates of up to 17% on some crypto exchanges.
+Some popular exchanges now have interest-bearing tokens and debit card and credit card accounts that are conquerable to many money market and high yield savings interest rates.
+I saw interest rates of up to 17% on some crypto exchanges in 2022.

 Crypto is even leveling the playing field in loan accessibility.
 Many of these same exchanges also offer crypto-backed loans.
 The unique thing about these loans is that they do not have the same requirements as traditional loan products.
 For instance, many don’t require credit checks or expensive collateral.
 Your crypto holdings (typically Bitcoin) are your collateral.
 Most of these loans lend an amount based on the borrower’s crypto balance.

 This allows the borrower to maintain their crypto holdings without having to trade.
 Additionally, the interest rates on crypto-backed loans tend to be much lower than that of traditional loans.
 Repayment amounts and loan terms are also very flexible.
 Many business owners are taking advantage of these types of loans.

 Understand that crypto has the same inherent risks as any other investment vehicle.
 You can potentially lose all the capital that you put into this asset.
 So, my number one rule for investing is only to invest what you can lose.
 This applies double to crypto because of its high level of volatility and current state of uncertainty.